qash-finance/.github/profile/README.md

 ## What is Qash?

-Qash is a **private neobank for global teams**, primarily targeting **SEA, LATAM, and Africa**.
-It enables companies to **pay, earn, and spend** across chains and currencies without exposing sensitive financial data.
+Qash is a self-custodial business banking platform that unifies multisig, payments, treasury management, and banking access with on-chain privacy

 ## The Problems We Solve